SpenceKonde/DxCore/megaavr/extras/Ref_Defines.md

   // and we find the WO channel in bits 4 and 5: uint8_t wochan = (timer & 0x30) >> 4; // compiler ought to render this as mov andi swap
   TCD_t* tcd = &TCD0;
-  // to get the bit cooresponding to this pin in TCD0.FAULTCTRL
+  // to get the bit corresponding to this pin in TCD0.FAULTCTRL
   // 0x40 << wochan;
-  // looking up port and bit would take a lookup table of 1 byte per mux optin, containing the port number and a number indicating pin layout.
+  // looking up port and bit would take a lookup table of 1 byte per mux option, containing the port number and a number indicating pin layout.
   // 0b00000000, 0b00000001, 0b00001101, 0b00000110, 0b101100000
   // 0 = 4567
   // 1 = 0123